Working with PMC (precious metal clay)

 This is a great before and after photo which also shows how much the clay shrinks after firing.
 Also shown is the sand paper that I like using, usually 400 grit and above.
-Also seen here is an oval shaped sage leaf pendant that I'll describe how to make as you read below..
+Also seen here is an oval shaped sage leaf pendant that I have on my website.

 Because I have a tendency to do production runs to make things more time efficient, I quite often am making a few different products at once, such as sand dollar jewelry and my leaf or flower imprint jewelry too.

-Believe it or not, but this is not an imprint of grass, but is in fact a lavender bloom.
+Fern imprint in this bar style pendant.
 Note the rounded edges and corners that I achieved by sanding them. when it was dry clay.

 If you are making flat items and impressing designs on them, the process of working with the clay is slightly different.
 Once again make sure your hands are well oiled with olive oil.
 I do need to mention that PMC clays dry out quickly so in between each item you are working on, close it up in its plastic protector.

 With the playing cards and on top of some parchment paper, stack 4 or 5 cards on top of each other on and have two stacks of cards.
 You will be using these as rolling guides to get a uniform thickness.
 In precious metal clay circles or on online tutorials or in books, if you see 4pc it means 4 playing cards thick.
-There are rolling guides available for purchase, but most people have a pack of playing cards in their home.
-If I'm using a leaf that is quite thick (cedar leaf), I use 5 pc for the first rolling, for the sage leaf I use 4 pc.
+There are rolling guides available for purchase, but we had a pack or three of playing cards in our home, and so I used them.
+If I'm using a leaf that is quite thick (cedar leaf), I use 5 pc for the first rolling and for a sage leaf I use 4 pc.
 The parchment paper is non stick and helps you lift the wet clay shape up easily.

 PMC3 Clay is perfect for being torch fired and it even comes in an envelope that can be sealed.
 Pictured here too are the playing cards used for getting uniform thickness.